Emotional Intelligence…Leading Self

 The article “Leadership That Gets Results” by Daniel Goleman offers a primer on emotional intelligence.
 The chart below is from the article.

 We do a terrible job of detecting toxic leaders before they burn down the organization causing everyone to for the exits and leave due to the negative climate.
 Since leaders are only evaluated on short-term results (think 12–18 months in command) it is easy for a toxic leader to get results quickly and appear effective.
 With more emphasis on leader development methods such as coaching, mentoring, and performance counseling, toxic leaders can be identified earlier and developed through a learning and change process to be more emotionally competent leaders.

 Jonathan is an experienced leader and coach with a proven record of leading and developing others to perform at higher levels and improve their overall effectiveness.
 He has a passion for learning and developing others to improve as leaders.
-Jonathan brings lessons from over 25 years of experience leading in U.S. Army Infantry, Cavalry, and Armor units in a wide range of assignments, to include leading soldiers in Iraq, Afghanistan, and Korea.
+Jonathan brings lessons from experience leading in U.S. Army Infantry, Cavalry, and Armor units in a wide range of assignments, to include leading soldiers in Iraq, Afghanistan, and Korea.
 He is a decorated veteran and a recipient of the General Douglas MacArthur Leadership Award.
 Jonathan served as a faculty member at the United States Military Academy at West Point, NY before transitioning from the Army in 2015.
 He is a certified Executive Coach and operates his own leadership coaching business.
 Check out his website here: http://quicksmartscoaching.com/